loota/ape/README.md

 2D shoot'em up game.

-There are three immovable enemy sites down that try to shoot the player.
-The player needs to avoid the shots and destroy these sites.
+There are three immovable enemy sites that try to shoot the player.
+The player needs to avoid the fire coming from them and destroy these sites.

 Forest terrain blocks shots but the player can fly over them.
 Mountains block shots and can't be flown over.

 Dependencies
 ============